Ecconia/Ecconia-LogicWorld-Mods/DisableSuccFileReloading/Readme.md

 Just drop the `DisableSuccFileReloading` folder into your `GameData` folder.

-You will also need the two mods `HarmonyForLogicWorld` and `AssemblyLoader` by @FalsePattern for this mod to function.\
+You will also need the two mods `HarmonyForLogicWorld` and `AssemblyLoader` for this mod to function.\
 You can find them in my mod collection (root folder).